 Two U.S. Soldiers, assumed to be associated with the Alcan Highway construction, stand in front of the Pomeroy Hotel in Fort St. John, BC, Canada.
 One man is dressed in his dress uniform and holding a small travel bag and is assumed to be leaving or has just arrived.
 Other two-story buildings are near the hotel.
 Three trucks are parked in front of the hotel and several men are standing near the hotel entrance.

 A summer view of a U.S. Soldier standing behind a sign next to a road at left seen disappearing into the forest in background.
 Lettering on the sign reads," CANADIAN-ALASKAN, MILITARY HIGHWAY, FORT NELSON 360 MILES".
 This sign stands in approximately the same location as another sign seen in a different photo in the collection indicating the start of construction on the Ft.
 St. James to Ft.
-St. John section of the Alcan Highway.
+St. John section of the Alcan Highway as evidenced by the two spruce trees behind the soldier.
+It also appears to be the same soldier as in the earlier photo.

 A winter scene of a soldier standing in the snow next to a sign stating "ALCAN HIGHWAY, STOP, CONTROL STATION, MILE 53".
 It's assumed this is early winter somewhere north of Fort St. John, Canada.